ruff-lang/ruff-lang.org/content/_index.md

 ## When

 Bunny's [specification](https://bunny-lang.org/specification/) is in early design and iteration phase.
 I began research towards the end of 2020, and while a stable release is rather far I aim to have work to show by the end of 2021.
-The WebAssembly ecosystem is young, and a lot is still in flux, but I'm bullish on its future.
-Ultimately I hope for Bunny to leverage this ecosystem for seamless interoperability with other languages.

 [^1]: this obviously comes down to personal preference, and yours might differ.
-[^2]: for more info, see [WASM](https://webassembly.org), [WASI](https://wasi.dev), [Interface Types](https://hacks.mozilla.org/2019/08/webassembly-interface-types/).